adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/container/v1/container/README.md

 The following properties are written to JCR for this Container component and are expected to be available as Resource properties:

-### Container Properties

-Defines the layout type with the column split up of either full-width, half; half, one-third; two-third, two-third; one-third and third; third; or third
+* `./layout` - defines the layout type with the column split up of either full-width, half; half, one-third; two-third, two-third; one-third and third; third; or third

 ### Common Properties